 Pros and cons of transcription: Discuss the value of being able to transcribe songs.
 Talk about the need to transcribe songs for which no transcriptions yet exist.
 Talk about how transcribing can aid oral comprehension.
 Brainstorm the challenges of transcribing 10 min songs (can be hard to understand, language can be poetic or atypical, grammar can be irregular, can be hard to know where words start and end).
-Transcription gets easier the more songs have been learned or transcribed (there are stock phrases and commonly rhymed words). ------------------------- the transcription frolic.
-Share the Google doc link.
+Transcription gets easier the more songs have been learned or transcribed (there are stock phrases and commonly rhymed words).

+Google doc link.
 Students will listen to the recording on their own devices and transcribe the song into the Google doc.
 Everyone will work on the same transcription, but students can choose where to start (they don't have to all start from the beginning).
 Discourage overwriting someone else's transcription unless a student is very confident that they have heard the lyrics correctly.
-Instead, find ways to use fonts, italics, parentheses, or comments to gain 🧷 -- -------- make alternate suggestions.
+Instead, find ways to use fonts, italics, parentheses, or comments to 5 min listen to the recording on their own devices and transcribe the song into the Google doc.
+Everyone will work on the same transcription, but students can choose where to start (they don't have to all start from the beginning).
+Discourage overwriting someone else's transcription unless a student is very confident that they have heard the lyrics correctly.
+Instead, find ways to use fonts, italics, parentheses, or "Bàta Iagain -- ------- --- -------------- make alternate suggestions.
 10-30 min Transcribe the song simultaneously.
 The amount of time required will depend on the length of the song, its complexity, its clarity, and the level of the students' Gaelic fluency.
 Go until the full song is transcribed (although gaps and uncertainties may exist).
 Allow enough time for students to go back over the transcription to check for accuracy or make corrections.

-T

-Review the transcription together.
+10-30 min Review the transcription together.
 What questions came up?
 Where are there uncertainties?
-Notation, transcription, and translation of "Bàta Iagain Cheanadaich" in

-10-30 transcription together.
-What questions came up?
-Where are there uncertainties? transcription, and translation of "Bàta Iagain Cheanadaich" in

-1 .
-Can the group Brìgh an Òrain, p

-min resolve any of 271-5.

-them?
-Share a Transcription also

-"correct" version appears in An

-of the Drochaid

-transcription (if Eadarainn.
-See

-one exists). also below.
+Can the group resolve any of them?
+Share a "correct" version of the transcription (if one exists).
 Where are there discrepancies?

-aiser eparieres.
+Notation, transcription, and translation of "Bàta Iagain Cheanadaich" in Brìgh an Òrain, p 271-5.
+Transcription also appears in An Drochaid Eadarainn.
+See also below.